Lobster Scrambled Eggs with Wasabi Hollandaise and Crispy Leek and Potato Cakes

 A Festivus for the rest of us.

-I can’t even begin to tell you how excited I am for this post.
+I can't even begin to tell you how excited I am for this post.
 And this recipe.
 Lobster Scrambled Eggs with Wasabi Hollandaise and Crispy Leek and Potato Cakes.
-Festivus is awesome, so is this recipe, and so are the giveaways at the bottom of this post.
+Festivus is awesome.

 The idea came about for doing a Festivus post when the bloggers for the Holiday Food Party were trying to decide if we wanted to do a post for Christmas or New Years.
 December is a crazy time for everyone, and we all wanted something we could manage.
 I suggested " Why not post a recipe for Festivus?"
 And the thread got totally hijacked by ideas for Festivus to the point where we decided to form a separate group just for the people wanting to participate.
 I am so glad this happened because we have an amazing group participating.

 So, today we're taking a break from all the Christmas celebrations to discuss an odd group of friends, a strange pole and a 'show about nothing.'
 And by now, all you Seinfeld fans are smiling.
 It's been 15 years since the TV series left the air but it's still very much around in syndication, popular culture and a little made-up holiday called Festivus.
 Celebrated with a bare pole and an airing of grievances, it's a time to come together and say "I got a lot of problems with you people!"
 It's all in good fun, of course, and in its 9 seasons, quite a lot of delicious food came up on the show.
 So some of my blogger friends and I decided to cook the foods best associated with the Seinfeld years and give away some great holiday gifts.